Therapeutic Reasoning in Occupational Therapy - Elsevier E-Book on VitalSource (Retail Access Card), 1st Edition

 - Student and practitioner resources on Evolve include printable PDFs of the in-text worksheets, video clips, additional case examples, templates for assignments, exemplars, and reflective activities.

 TOC TBD, but here is a rough draft of some proposed Sections/chapters:

 VIII.
 Gain deeper knowledge of OT

-Jane Clifford O'Brien, PHD, MS.ED.L, OTR/L, FAOTA, Professor, Occupational Therapy Department, University of New England Portland, Maine, United States, Mary Elizabeth Patnaude, DHSc, OTR/L, Assisnt Clin Prof, Dept of OT, U of New England and Teressa Garcia Reidy, MS, OTR/L
+Jane Clifford O'Brien, PHD, MS.ED.L, OTR/L, FAOTA, Professor, Occupational Therapy Department, University of New England Portland, Maine, United States, Mary Elizabeth Patnaude, DHSc, OTR/L, Associate Professor and Chair, Husson University, School of Occupational Therapy and Teressa Garcia Reidy, MS, OTR/L